 Cigar City Crossfit: Although I haven’t tried out this box, Janelle said it’s well worth going to if you are into crossfit while you are down in Tampa.

 Have you been to Tampa Florida on vacation?
-If so, where should I go next time and/or what else should I add to my list?
+If so, where should I go next time and/or what else should I add to my Tampa Travel Guide?
 Let me know in the comments below!